Expandable List

 The minimum number of ballots in a referendum must be equal to ten percent (10%) of the membership of the MSU for the results of the referendum to be a binding resolution on the SRA.

-2023 Referenda:
+2025 Referenda:

-McMaster Engineers without Borders (EWB) – EWB presented their budget to the Student Representative Assembly at meeting SRA 22I on October 30, 2023, you can find their documentation and recommendations here.
-The proposal to send to Referendum was brought forward by the SRA at SRA 22J on November 13, 2023.
-You can find the minutes from that meeting here.
+EWB presented their budget to the Student Representative Assembly at meeting SRA 24J on November 6, 2024, you can find their documentation and recommendations here from the Finance Committee under ‘For Information – Delegations from the Floor’.
+The proposal to send their fee to Referendum was brought forward at SRA meeting 24K on November 17, 2024.
+You can find the memo from that meeting and the minutes linked.

 You can find all the important dates and documentation below.
 If you have questions about the procedures, please reach out to the Elections Department.